graphbrain/graphbrain/docs/source/tutorials/hypergraph-operations.rst

     hg = hgraph('example.hg')

 This assigns a hypergraph instance to ``hg``, which is physically stored as 'example.hg'.
 If this hypergraph already exists, it is simply opened.
-If it does not exist, and empty one is created.
+If it does not exist, an empty one is created.

 Parse sentence and add hyperedge to hypergraph
 ==============================================